apache/camel/MIGRATION.md

 Migrating custom languages
 --------------------------

-The `LanguageAnnotation` annotation class has been moved from packge `org.apache.camel.language` to `org.apache.camel.support.language`.
+The `LanguageAnnotation` annotation class has been moved from package `org.apache.camel.language` to `org.apache.camel.support.language`.

 Deprecated APIs and Components
 ------------------------------